Part I - add Organisation Identifiers

 You can also combine these two approaches using filters.
 On the left hand side of the screen, OpenRefine has added two "facets" based on the results of the reconciliation.

-facet at the top shows the overall result - either (blank)
+The judgement facet at the top shows the overall result - either (blank) where no matches

 are an exact match).